Blue Fever

 In addition to all the technical skills, the most valuable thing I learned at Blue Fever was communication.
 Being a developer and the only designer at the company, I was often the person communicating between the tech and product teams.
 I learned to keep tabs on what each person knows and made sure to share any information that would be helpful.

-It was also exciting to design and develop things that were used by so many people.
-And seeing how products like the BFF web app impacted users moved me to tears.
-I am very grateful for the time I've spent at Blue Fever, and hope I can continue to create products that have a positive impact.
+The effect that this work had on people was extremely rewarding.
+Seeing how products like the BFF web app impacted users moved me to tears.
+I am very grateful for the time I’ve spent at Blue Fever, and hope I can continue to create products that have a positive impact.